-- Drive a motor vehicle on public roads as part of the job. - Use powered equipment like a circular saw, hoist, box crusher, meat slicer, paper-products machine, or woodworking machine. - Work in excavation, wrecking, demolition, manufacturing and storing explosives, or roofing. - Work alone in a cash-based business. - Work in confined spaces. - · Work at heights.
+- Drive a motor vehicle on public roads as part of the job. - Use powered equipment like a circular saw, hoist, box crusher, meat slicer, paper-products machine, or woodworking machine. - Work in excavation, wrecking, demolition, manufacturing and storing explosives, or roofing. - Work in confined spaces. - · Work at heights.